 Somerville prides itself on being one of the most creative places on the planet.
 New York City is the only US city that can boast more artists per capita than Somerville.
 Our group of attendees and speakers will represent some of the brightest minds from the Somerville community.

-Jay Acunzo is the head of platform and community at NextView Ventures, Boston’s leading seed-stage VC firm, where he leads the development of resources and support for the Boston and New York startup ecosystems.
+Jay Acunzo is the vice president of platform at NextView Ventures, Boston’s leading seed-stage VC firm, where he leads the development of resources and support for the Boston and New York startup ecosystems.
 Beginning his career in digital marketing strategy at Google, he went on to lead content production and marketing teams at multiple tech startups including the now-public software giant HubSpot.
 Jay is also the co-founder of Boston Content, a community group of over 1,000 locals created to advance the careers of the newest and most in-demand individuals of digital marketing today: content marketers.
 He’s a frequent speaker at the world’s biggest marketing conferences and has written for publications like TechCrunch, The Huffington Post, and multiple print newspapers thanks to an early stint as a sports journalist.
 To learn more about Jay and read some of his writing, visit SorryForMarketing.com.

 Hannah Chung is co-founder and Chief Creative Officer of Sproutel, the creator of Jerry the Bear: An interactive learning companion for kids with chronic illnesses.
 Before Sproutel, Hannah co-founded Design for America, an award winning national student organization that helps students solve local social problems through design thinking.
 She was named as one of the honored makers by the White House.
 In addition, she was named one of Inc Magazine’s “Top 15 Women to Watch in Tech” (2012) one of the “5 Female Founders to Watch” by Women 2.0 (2014), and inducted into Better World by Design’s Hall of Fame.
 In 2013, she won the Perfect Pitch competition at Fortune’s Most Powerful Women summit where Warren Buffett was one of the judges.
 She earned her B.S. in Mechanical Engineering at Northwestern University.